shakram02/cv/Ahmed-Hamdy-CV.md

 ## Ahmed Hamdy Mahmoud
 _3<sup>rd</sup> year student Faculty Of Engineering, Alexandria University_<br>
-Computer and Communications Engineering <br>_Expected graduation year 2018_<br>
+Computer and Communications Engineering <br>_Expected graduation year 2018_

 **Contacts** ahmedhamdyau@gmail.com **|** +201148424331

 ## Skills
-   C, C++, Rust, Java, Android, Python, git, Linux, Machine learning, Intel 8051 micro controller, Keil, Arduino, C#, Angular2
+   Rust, C, C++, Kotlin, C#, Java, Python, git, Linux, Machine learning,  Angular2

 ## Projects

-### Assembler for SIC/XE machine
+**Assembler for SIC/XE machine**
- Main target of this project is to learn and use a new language in such a short amount of time. `Rust` is a systems programming language by `Mozilla` that provides C capabilities plus memory and thread safety guarantees

-### Shixy the robot
+ Aiming to learn `Rust`, this program creates object code from input assembly file, it has unit tests, a robust error checks and modular design

+**Shixy the robot**

- At my internship at [TMentors](http://tmentors.com/) Writing software that controls a remotely operated robot using `C#` and `WPF` and communicating with the `Arduino` that controlled the motors.
+ At my internship at [TMentors](http://tmentors.com/) Writing software that controls a remotely operated robot using `C#` and `WPF` and communicating with the `Arduino` that controlled the motors. and then moved to `Xamarin` to control the robot from mobile phones

-### File server
-Building a reliable protocol on top of UDP using `C++`, This was the final project for the Computer Networks course.
-I learned about modern `C++` and using its `std` library and its idioms such as RAII and move semantics.
-I chose `C++` as a language as I wanted to learn it through this period.
+**File server**

+Using modern `C++`, I implemented GoBackN algorithm on top of UDP to make reliable file transfer, it could also server multiple clients each one on a separate thread.

-### Event planning system for IEEE | AlexSB
+**Event planning system for IEEE | AlexSB**

-Aiming to learn `Angular2`, this project is used to organize the time slots for the volunteers in a given event, taking care of the collisions that might occur while allocating the volunteers.
+Using `Angular2`, this web app is used to organize the time slots for the volunteers in a given event and showing collisions between the time slots if they occur

-### Arduino Network Manager
+**Arduino Network Manager**

-Using `Java`, this project was created for a client to control a network of `Arduino`s, The program monitors the state of the `Arduino`s in the network and sends them commands that are received by sketches running on the `Arduino`s
+Using `Java`, this project controls a network of `Arduino`s, The program monitors the state of the `Arduino`s in the network and sends and queries the state of them

+**SMS AdBlocker**

+Using `Kotlin` after Google announced its support for Android, this project aims to block annoying SMS Ads by the service providers and filter them away

+**Power Tray**

+Using `C#` I created this gadget when I was a windows user to change the power settings in a succinct manner directly from a task bar tray.
+This gadget was selected to be featured on [Softpedia](http://www.softpedia.com/get/System/OS-Enhancements/Power-Tray.shtml)

 ## Activities